 The BSCP is a contribution funding program which aims to raise public awareness of boating safety by advancing knowledge of boating safety issues, practices and behaviours through enhanced awareness and education initiative and projects.
-The Program has two components – one geared towards safe boating practices on board small commercial fishing vessels and the other focussed on recreational boating.
+The program is open for applications until October, 2022, as you will see.
+The Program has two components – one geared towards safe boating practices on board small commercial fishing vessels and the other focused on recreational boating.

 Commercial fishing is recognized by the International Maritime Organization as one of the most dangerous occupations in the world.
 Between 2004 and 2013, the Transportation Safety Board of Canada reported a total of 72 fatalities from fishing vessel accidents in Canada.

-The strength of the Safest Catch program is its use of actual fishermen, trained as Safety Advisors, to train other fishermen in a practical, one-on-one manner on board fishermen’s own vessels in the areas of emergency readiness, use of safety equipment and documentation of safety plans.
+The strength of the Safest Catch Program is its use of active fishermen, trained as Safety Advisors, to train other fishermen in a practical, one-on-one manner on board fishermen’s own vessels in the areas of emergency readiness, use of safety equipment and documentation of safety plans.

-Over the next year and a half, east coast delivery of the Safest Catch is projected to impact 350 fishing vessels and the close to 700 fishermen working on board them.
-This will be in addition to activity already well underway in BC that will impact a further 500 fishermen working on well over 200 vessels.
+FishSafeBC’s training of Safety Advisors continues to extend to additional groups of fishermen in Nova Scotia and New Brunswick in 2018, and over the course of the initiative, east coast delivery of the Safest Catch Program is projected to impact 350 fishing vessels and the close to 700 fishermen working on board them.
+This will be in addition to activity already well underway in B.C. that will impact a further 500 fishermen working on well over 200 vessels.

-Continue to check the FishSafeBC Website regularly as we will continue to post updates on our progress coast to coast in the weeks and months to come!
+Continue to check the FishSafeBC Website regularly as they will post updates on progress coast to coast in the weeks and months to come!